zhengbo0503/Code_twz26/README.md

 # Code_twz26

+## 1. Description
 Version: January 29, 2026
 Description: MATLAB codes for paper "*Computing accurate singular values using a mixed-precision one-sided Jacobi algorithm*" by Zhengbo Zhou, Françoise Tisseur, and Marcus Webb.

-## 1. Usage
-These codes has been tested in the following configuration:
+This repository has been tested in the following configuration:
 ```
 OS: macOS 26.0.1 25A362 arm64
 CPU: Apple M3 Pro